langurmonkey/gaiasky/README.md

 ##  3. Documentation and help

-The most up-to-date documentation of Gaia Sky is always in [gaia-sky.readthedocs.io](http://gaia-sky.readthedocs.io).
+The most up-to-date documentation of Gaia Sky is always in [gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest](http://gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest).
+For older versions and other formats, see [here](http://gaia.ari.uni-heidelberg.de/gaiasky/docs).

+We also have a mirror at [gaia-sky.rtfd.org](https://gaia-sky.readthedocs.io).

 ##  4. Copyright and licensing information